High Resolution and High-Speed Live Optical Flow Velocimetry: High frequency and high resolution Live computing and post-processing performance

-It has been shown in the previous sections that it is possible to obtain a dense (1 vector per pixel) velocity field with a very good spatial resolution if the proper seeding is chosen.
+It has been shown in the previous sections that, with appropriate seeding, it is possible to obtain a dense (one vector per pixel) displacement field with a high effective spatial resolution.
 The following question is whether these high-quality measurements can be obtained in real-time and at high frequencies.
 For this purpose, the computational performances of the OFV algorithm were evaluated for both post-processing and real-time (live) measurements, using the dedicated workstation described in Sec.~\ref{sec:setup}.

 For these benchmarks, a fixed set of OFV parameters was used: